 Turks and Caicos Potcakes

-Potcakes are not endemic or native to the Turks and Caicos and the greater Bahamian archipelago, and were rather introduced by early settlers and sailors, as pets and for pest control.
-These dogs can be traced to several origin breeds, yet have a heavy terrier influence, and may even claim some ancestry from the small barkless hunting dogs that the pre-Columbian Lucayan peoples once had.
+Potcake is the common name for the island dogs found in the Turks and Caicos and the Bahamas.
+These dogs are not endemic or native to the Turks and Caicos and the greater Bahamian archipelago, and were introduced by early settlers and sailors as pets and for pest control.
+They can be traced to several origin breeds, yet have a heavy terrier influence (and may even claim some ancestry from the small barkless hunting dogs that the pre-Columbian Lucayan peoples once had).

 Potcakes are very hardy, friendly, loyal, and respond moderately well to training.
 They’re considered mid-sized dogs, typically weighing 40–65 pounds (18–30 kg) as adults, with smooth short coats that may be a variety of colors, including black, brown, white, reddish, cream, yellow, and variations of the preceding hues.

-Where do Potcakes Get Their Name?
+Where Do Potcakes Get Their Name?

 Is the Potcake an Identifiable Breed?